MSE 581: Scanning Electron Microscopy

 Due to recent changes, MSE 581 is now held on the XL-40 research FESEM instead of the teaching microscope.
 Machine time constraints are such that we are no longer able to customize the lab times to exactly fit everyone's schedules.
 There will be two lab sections of (up to) 5 students, so whichever two times work for the most people will determine the schedule (see below).

-Lab Times (1 lab section per time per week):
+Lab Times (1 lab section per time per week, times are approximate and subject to change):

 - Mondays 2:00-5:00